Common Sense Media Review

 Is It Any Good?

-This action-packed show is heated and violent, yes, but it's not without good reason, given the urgency of the story line.
+This action-packed show is heated and violent, yes, but that's not without good reason, given the urgency of the storyline.
 Unquestioned capital punishment and the totalitarian power of the Ark's governing body would hardly be viable plot points for viewers if the story didn't present them in the right context of an oppressive, Draconian society.
 But even with such justification, the violence in The 100 is very graphic and often erupts between teens, so take care in sussing out your teen's readiness for this weighty story and its messages.

 Talk to Your Kids About ...